 Fluid resistance is the ability of the surgical mask to reduce fluid transfer from outer layers to inner layers as a result of splashes or sprays.
-EN14683 recommends that fluid resistance be tested with synthetic blood at pressures 120mm Hg.
-This allows for the testing to determine if the mask is capable of minimizing fluid transfer from the outer layers to inner layers as a result of a splash or spray.
+EN14683 recommends that fluid resistance be tested with synthetic blood at pressures of 120mm Hg.
+This allows the testing to determine if the mask can minimize fluid transfer from the outer layers to the inner layers as a result of a splash or spray.

 Sterilization of health care products — Microbiological methods — Part 1: Determination of a population of microorganisms on products

 ISO 11737-1-2018 outlines requirements and provides guidance for the enumeration of viable microorganisms in health care products, components, raw materials, and packages.
 Microbial cleanness test must have a result of <30cfu/g in order to pass EN14683.